wp-plugins/content-glass-button/Readme.txt

 * Move the plugins settings to be under the settings sub-menu.
 * Fix problem when plugin activate an error of #### unexpected char.
 * Add "Rate this plugin" link.
+* Fix plugin cleanup when deleted.

+= 1.0.4 =
+* Fix draggable button not be render on some browser.
+* Add more explanations in the settings page.

+= 1.0.5 =
+* Fix authentication problem.

 == Upgrade Notice ==
 = 1.0.0 =